Soyio-id/soy-io-widget/README.md

 - `sessionToken`: Use this to authenticate a session directly.
 - `companyId`: The company identifier.
 Must start with `com_`.
 Use this when Privacy Center is mounted in a non authenticated environment.
 - `enabledFeatures`: Optional array of features to show.
 Supported values: `"DataSubjectRequest"`, `"ConsentManagement"`.
+- `enabledRights`: Optional array of rights for the Data Subject Request (DSR) form.
+Supported values: `"arsop"`, `"redec"`.
+When multiple values are provided, the form starts with a right selection step.
+When a single value is provided, the selection step is skipped.
+When omitted, the form defaults to arsop rights.
 - `requestReference`: Optional string, intended to be a reference of the current session.
 It will be attached to created data subject requests.
 - `dataSubjects`: Optional array of data subject categories.
 When present, the consent management view only shows consent for the specified categories.
 Supported values include: `"anonymous_user"`, `"citizen_voter"`, `"commuter"`, `"consultant"`, `"customer"`, `"employee"`, `"job_applicant"`, `"next_of_kin"`, `"passenger"`, `"patient"`, `"prospect"`, `"shareholder"`, `"supplier_vendor"`, `"trainee"`, `"visitor"`.
 - `fileRequisites`: Optional object to configure file upload constraints.